dvernooy/dvernooy.github.io/_posts/2017-12-27-truing-stand.md

 ### A really cool Christmas present

-After many years of bike mechani*cry*, with *cry* being the operative word, I was paid back in spades with this really cool homemade bike stand.
+After many years of bike mechani*cry*, with *cry* being the operative word, I was paid back in spades with this really cool homemade bicycle wheel truing stand.
 My son (pictured above at 2017 cyclocross nationals in Hartford) was the brainchild here - he built it all himself from scratch with the sawdust flying until late on Christmas Eve.